-Gérard Lamarche is a graduate in Economics Sciences from the University of Louvain-La-Neuve and the INSEAD Management Institute (Advanced Management Program for Suez Group Executives).
+Gérard Lamarche graduated in Economics from the University of Louvain-La-Neuve and the INSEAD Management Institute (Advanced Management Program for Suez Group Executives).
 He also trained at the Wharton International Forum in 1998-1999 (Global Leadership Series).

 He began his career at Deloitte Haskins & Sells in Belgium in 1983 and in the Netherlands in 1987.
-In 1988, Gérard Lamarche joined Société Générale de Belgique as investment manager and was controller from 1989 to 1991, before becoming an advisor on strategic transactions from 1992 to 1995.
+In 1988 Gérard Lamarche joined Société Générale de Belgique as investment manager and was controller from 1989 to 1991, before becoming an advisor on strategic operations from 1992 to 1995.

-He joined Compagnie Financière de Suez as Advisor to the chairman and secretary to the executive committee (1995-1997) before being appointed senior vice president in charge of Planning, Control and Accounting.
+He joined Compagnie Financière de Suez as Advisor to the chairman and secretary to the executive committee (1995-1997) before being appointed deputy director in charge of Planning, Control and Accounting.

-In 2000, Gérard Lamarche pursued his career in the industrial sector by joining NALCO (the US subsidiary of the Suez group, world leader in industrial water treatment) as general managing director.
-In January 2003, he was appointed CFO of the Suez group.
+In 2000 Gérard Lamarche pursued his career in the industrial sector by joining NALCO (a US subsidiary of the Suez group, world leader in industrial waste water treatment) as managing director.
+In January 2003 he was appointed CFO of the Suez group.

-He has been a director of the Issuer since 2011 and Co-CEO since 1st January 2012.
+He has been a director of the Issuer since 2011 and Co-CEO since 1 January 2012.